pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b><a href="#stackspecconfigrefskey">configRefs</a></b></td>
         <td>map[string]object</td>
         <td>
-          (optional) ConfigRefs is the configuration for this stack, which can be specified through ConfigRef. is omitted, configuration is assumed to be checked in and taken from the source repository.<br/>
+          (optional) ConfigRefs is the configuration for this stack, which can be specified through ConfigRef.
+If this is omitted, configuration is assumed to be checked in and taken from the source repository.
+If present, ConfigRefs values will be merged with values passed through Config<br/>
         </td>
         <td>false</td>
       </tr><tr>